leancodepl/contractsgenerator/docs/tutorial.md

 4. Commands, and
 5. Operations.

 The first two (DTOs & Enums) represent plain data.
-Latter three (Queries, Commands & Operations) represent API endpoints that you can call.
+The last three (Queries, Commands & Operations) represent API endpoints that you can call.
 DTOs & enums don't have any particular semantic apart from being data, but queries, commands and operations carry a semantic meaning that will be described later.